damianhakert/damianhakert.github.io/source/handbook/offboarding/index.html.md

 1. [x] _not relevant_ Buddy: Schedule video call for first day to introduce yourself, and make sure they know that if they have questions, they can come to you.
 But your main job as a buddy will be to direct them to the right parts of the handbook, and/or encourage them to ask their questions of the wider group on chat, etc.
 1. [x] _not relevant_ People Ops: Send brief welcome email to their personal address that directs the new team member to their GitLab email and their onboarding issue.
 1. [x] _not relevant_ Hiring Manager: Schedule a video call with new team member at the start of their first day.
-1. [ ] Hiring Manager: Organize smooth hand over of any work or tasks from former team member.
+1. [ ] Manager: Organize smooth hand over of any work or tasks from former team member.
+1. [ ] Manager: offer option to send a message to everyone in the company (i.e. forwarded by the manager), for a farewell message and/or to transmit their personal email address in case people wish to stay in touch.
+1. [ ] Manager: Announce in general chat channel 'X is no longer with GitLab'

+### FROM ONBOARDING'S "ON YOUR FIRST DAY"

 #### For GitLab Inc employees only